 BURNING PALMS SLSC

-LIFESAVERS INVOLVED: Annabel Braithwaite-Young, Chris Fogwell, Paul Cooper, Eloise Cooper, Eri Shinomoto, Terry Danne, Matthew Braithwaite-Young, Letitia Cooper, Elizabeth Feletar
+LIFESAVERS INVOLVED: Annabel Braithwaite-Young, Chris Fogwell, Paul Cooper, Eloise Cooper, Eri Shimamoto, Terry Danne, Matthew Braithwaite-Young, Laetitia Cooper, Elizabeth Feletar

 Assisted Patrol: – Gary Daly

 On Saturday 15 October, a team of surf lifesavers from Burning Palms SLSC, led by first time patrol captain Annabel Braithwaite-Young, assisted in the successful treatment and extraction of a severely injured man at the famed Figure Eight Pools in Sydney’s south.

 The surf lifesavers were patrolling at the isolated beach at around 10:15 am when a member of the public alerted them to the fact that a man had fallen off the cliff while walking to the Figure Eight Pools.

 One of the challenges of this rescue was that the incident occurred in an area that is extremely difficult to access.
 After heading to the scene (which has no road access) the group found the man with serious injuries to his head, arm, legs, ribs and back, having fallen from an estimated height of 5-10 metres.

 It was immediately apparent that the man would require helicopter evacuation.
 In spite of poor radio reception in the immediate area, the patrol was able to establish radio communication with the State Operations Centre (SOC) who provided support.
 Annabel Braithwaite-Young rallied the patrol to not only take immediate control of the rescue, including managing bystanders to create a safe extraction point, but also ensure that the beach and a Nipper training session were still supervised.